Happy Hogmanay from Scotland

 It would not be Hogmanay for me without a good ceilidh dance so here is wee tune to see the year out, enjoy!

-Bliadhna Mhath Ùr to you all, wishing you a very happy 2017!
+Bliadhna Mhath Ùr to you all, wishing you a very Happy New Year!